deepaklearner/sample_cypher/new_approach.md

 i dont need warnings_list separately.
 Append Reject_Warn_Reason separated with comma.
 Also, mention if its a new record or existing record.

-v1.4 I want all the columns which are in df along with new column Reject_Warn_Reason in rejected_data_vendors and warned_data_vendors
+v1.4 I want all the columns which are in df along with new column Reject_Warn_Reason in rejected_data_vendors and warned_data_vendors.

+v1.5
+First check for rejection, if the record not rejected then check for warning.
+If record is rejected and no need to check for warning.

 Suggest me approach.